-Top 20 Spanish Blog Posts of 2020 (Part Two) Posted by sasha on Dec 31, 2020 in Basic, Entertainment, food, Latin American History, Pronunciation, Spanish Grammar, Spanish Vocabulary, Travel
+Top 20 Spanish Blog Posts of 2020 (Part Two) Posted by sasha on Dec 31, 2020 in Spanish Grammar, Spanish Vocabulary

 As we get ready to say adiós to 2020, it’s a good time to look back on this dumpster fire of a year and try to find something positive about it.
 For us here at the Spanish blog, that means going through the data to find which posts were the most popular with our readers.
 I already started my Top 20 Spanish Blog Posts of 2020, so go read part one if you missed it.
 Here are 10 more to round out the list!